Ankush-Nmurthy/Grow-Garden/README.md

 3. **Search and Filters:** Customers can use search functionality and filters to quickly locate specific products based on criteria like plant type, size, flowering season, etc.

 4. **Shopping Cart:** Customers can add multiple items to their shopping cart, review the cart, modify quantities, and proceed to checkout.

-5. **Ticket and Hotel Booking Management:** The admin can oversee ticket bookings and hotel reservations, ensuring smooth operations.

-6. **Order Placement:** Customers can place orders for selected items, choose shipping options, and provide delivery details.
+5. **Order Placement:** Customers can place orders for selected items, choose shipping options, and provide delivery details.

-7. **User Accounts:** Customers can create accounts to save their preferences, view order history, and track the status of their current orders.
+6. **User Accounts:** Customers can create accounts to save their preferences, view order history, and track the status of their current orders.

 ### For Admin: